RiL3z/RiL3z.github.io/_posts/2019-03-04-After-Action-Report.md

 19. At 6:10pm I arrived at the "Barcamp" meeting at Fulton Beer, located at 414 6th Ave N.
 20. I ate some free food (nacho themed buffet), drank a free beer, watched a presentation on giving presentations, and then got bored, gave away my 2nd drink ticket to someone and left.
 21. At 7:30pm I arrived back on my apartment and sat down to start writing this report.
+22. Quit writing this *after action report* at 9:40pm.

 ## Deviations
 1. I estimate I probably looked at my phone 40 times for an average of 10 seconds each time which means I wasted 40 * 10 = 400 seconds = 6 and 2/3 minutes on looking at my phone at work.
 That is probably a, ahem, "optimistic" estimate, however.